 From 1948 onwards, Jaguar made a name for itself with its sports cars, featuring striking designs and powerful engines.
 It also went on to introduce a range of luxury saloons.

 Currently, Jaguar is investing heavily in hybrid and electric vehicles.
-In 2018, Jaguar launched a network of electric vehicle charging stations across South Africa.
+In 2021, the company announced that all Jaguar models will be electric by 2025.